Published: July 27, 2022

 Convenient media player combined with interactive categories and dashboards significantly enhances the user experience for Platoon Fit (shots from our portfolio)

-In 24 weeks our team managed to achieve an enhanced user experience with interactive dashboards, video integrations, and a fast data transmitting system from the connected BLE sensors.
+In 24 weeks our team managed to achieve an enhanced user experience with interactive dashboards, video integrations, and fast data transmitting system from the connected BLE sensors.
 We created a companion app that fulfilled every customer’s requirement with a convenient data presentation and left no place for the unnecessary.
 To take a deeper look at our Platoon Fit case study you can click the link below:

 Platoon Fit: Case Study

-SportPlus is a notable project on Stormotion's mobile app development showcase.
+SportPlus is a notable project on Stormotion's IoT mobile app development services showcase.
 The company that offers home fitness equipment required a mobile application that would be compatible with all their physical devices.
 However, there was a challenge waiting for our tech team to solve.
 As provided equipment includes various exercise devices, each machine may use a different protocol to communicate, even despite the visual similarity.

 SportPlus is another IoT project delivered by our team (image by Stormotion)

 Our task was to deliver a companion app that takes into account every possible device protocol and is able to create unique sets of bytes to establish proper communication.
 The solution was to connect already existing mobile applications to the equipment to see the correct order and format for the bytes transmission.
-Thanks to this, we managed to take into account every protocol and successfully develop a companion app for IoT.
+Thanks to this, we managed to take into account every protocol and successfully create a companion app for IoT.

 Norsk Lithium is another amazing case study for a BLE-involved companion app that our team created.
-Based in the USA, Norsk develops and sells batteries designated for outdoor activities including open water fishing, ice fishing, and camping.
+Based in the USA, Norsk develops and sells batteries designated for outdoor activities including open-water fishing, ice fishing, and camping.
 Despite these batteries being designated for the boats, they also do a great job charging your phone or powering any accessory you need.